Henry Heath (Mormon pioneer): Exploration of the Southern Great Basin

-The exped,iinon departed at the beginning of winter and soon encountered bitter cold and deep snow.
+The expedition departed at the beginning of winter and soon encountered bitter cold and deep snow.
 The original plan was to go to the southern end of the Virgin River gorge.
 By the time they reached the Muddy river, supplies were running low.
 (Several men on horseback did explore part of the Virgin River gorge.)
 On the return journey they traveled north, encountering deep snow that made travel with the wagons extremely difficult.
 At one point they even removed the wheels from the wagons and attempted to pull them like sleds over the snow.

 In January 1850 the expedition was mired in snow near present-day Filmore, Utah.
 With supplies running dangerously low, Pratt decided to take about 20 of the infirm, older and married men on horseback and sprint to Fort Utah (present-day Provo, Utah), approximately 100 miles north.
 From there he could send a rescue party back to the main body of the expedition.
 He did so, barely making it to Fort Utah alive.
 Henry Heath remained with the main body of the expedition bivouacked near Filmore.
 They survived mainly on rabbits and sleeping in holes in the snow.
 Although a rescue party was sent back, it was seven weeks before the snow was melted enough to return with the wagons.

 Marriage and family

-Henry Heath married Sarah Ann Bird on February 19, 1851 at Salt Lake City, Utah Territory.
+Henry Heath married Sarah Ann Bird on February 19, 1851, at Salt Lake City, Utah Territory.
 The marriage was performed by Parley P. Pratt.
 Henry and Sarah gave birth to 12 children born from 1852 to 1878.
 All of the children were born in Salt Lake City, Utah.